ul-fmf/mathematics-in-ljubljana/program.md

 # Timetable

-A tentative timetable can be found below, but there might still be small changes in the program.
+Last year's timetable can be found below.